ansible/awx/docs/auth/oauth.md

 ## Introduction
-Starting from Tower 3.3, OAuth 2 will be used as the new means of token-based authentication.
-Users will be able to manage OAuth 2 tokens as well as applications, a server-side representation of API clients used to generate tokens.
-With OAuth 2, a user can authenticate by passing a token as part of the HTTP authentication header.
+Starting from Tower 3.3, OAuth2 will be used as the new means of token-based authentication.
+Users will be able to manage OAuth2 tokens as well as applications, a server-side representation of API clients used to generate tokens.
+With OAuth2, a user can authenticate by passing a token as part of the HTTP authentication header.
 The token can be scoped to have more restrictive permissions on top of the base RBAC permissions of the user.
-Refer to [RFC 6749](https://tools.ietf.org/html/rfc6749) for more details of OAuth 2 specification.
+Refer to [RFC 6749](https://tools.ietf.org/html/rfc6749) for more details of OAuth2 specification.

 ## Basic Usage

-To get started using OAuth 2 tokens for accessing the browsable API using OAuth 2, this document will walk through the steps of acquiring a token and using it.
+To get started using OAuth2 tokens for accessing the browsable API using OAuth2, this document will walk through the steps of acquiring a token and using it.

 1. Make an application with `authorization_grant_type` set to 'password'.
 HTTP POST the following to the `/api/v2/applications/`  endpoint (supplying your own `organization-id`):
 ```